veer66/tugastugas/README.md

 * GraphQL
 * Graphene
+* PostgreSQL
 * SQLAlchemy
+* Alembic
-* PostgreSQL
+* FastAPI

 ## Objective

 * Showing off what I'm capable of in web-backend.
-* Updating my skills and knowledge in unfamiliar (for me) technologies, e.g., GraphQL.
+* Updating my skills and knowledge in unfamiliar (for me) technologies, e.g., GraphQL, FastAPI.
 * Refreshing my knowledge about new versions of tools, e.g., SQLAlchemy 2.x.

 ## Design Rationale